momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-Now the socket is initialized using `useEffect`.
-The messages list is managed as a state, and we can send a message through `<form>`.
+In this React component:

+- We initialize the WebSocket connection within a useEffect hook, ensuring it only happens once when the component mounts.
+- We set up a listener for incoming messages, updating the state with each new message received.
+- A form allows users to input and send messages, with the submit function handling the form submission by sending the message through the WebSocket connection.

+With this implementation, our frontend is now fully functional.

 ## Improvement - Client ID

-So far, users can't tell who sent each message.
-We can indentify users by assigning IDs when they've connected.
-When it comes to ID, there are some ways to generate it (UUID or auto-incremented integer).
-We're going to use [nanoid](https://docs.rs/nanoid/latest/nanoid/) for this project.
+Up until now, users can't identify who sent each message.
+To address this, We'll assign unique IDs to clients when they connect.
+We'll use [nanoid](https://docs.rs/nanoid/latest/nanoid/) for this purpose.

 Let's get started with backend.
-We need a sturct that represents a message:
+We'll define a sturct to represent a message:

 ```rs
 #[derive(Clone)]